bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 October 20, 2021
 ----
 - Review business summary notes from previous meeting to get Kat's opinion
+  - Don't want to see business number(BN) on the company summary (not currently there)
+  - Few years ago, someone gave out the business number (BN) over the phone, and they used the number fraudulently.
+We now check the reliationship to the company (verbally, trusting them to tell the truth).

 - Update on ledger refactor changes
 - Update on alterations